Someshwar786/Uchiha/readme.md

 This IS SOME NOTE IS ADDED
+26 jan Independence Day